cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/vnc-client-in-browser.md

     ```
     ![VNC password](../static/zero-trust-security/vnc-client-in-browser/vnc-password.png)

-1. Select a password for the VNC server.his password will be used during login for your browser VNC server.
+1. Select a password for the VNC server.
+This password will be used during login for your browser VNC server.

 1. Run the following command, which will take you to your VNC server configuration directory.

     ```bash
     $ cd .vnc
     ```

 1. Open your `xstartup` file.

     ```bash